 “Hi, you’re ready, I see,” he calls out to her.

-“Ready as I’ll ever be,” she replies, joyously, with a smile that reaches to the pale pink sky.
+“Ready as I’ll ever be,” she replies, joyously, with a smile that reaches into his soul.

 She happily takes Brett’s hand and together they walk off into the valley where the redwood forests are in their early growth stages, at about one hundred feet tall already.
 Combining business with pleasure as usual, Brett wants to check on them and take a few measurements.